 replacement interval, increase the weight of zincs used.

 If you have a steel or aluminum hull vessel that operates in salt water, use our Calculation Formula and/or give us a call.
-We've designed hundreds of corrosion protection solutions for metal boats and underwater metal structures such as docks, boat lifts, and retaining walls.
+We've designed hundreds of corrosion protection solutions for vessels and underwater metal structures such as docks, boat lifts, and retaining walls.

 is relatively easy to get highly accurate voltage readings from all your underwater